Stefie/polkadot-js--api-boilerplates/README.md

 - Open a new terminal window

-- run `git clone https://github.com/Stefie/polkadot-js--api-demos/tree/zip-for-haiwwhai` in the terminal OR [Download a ZIP](https://github.com/Stefie/polkadot-js--api-demos/archive/zip-for-haiwwhai.zip)
+- run `git clone https://github.com/Stefie/polkadot-js--api-demos/master` in the terminal OR [Download a ZIP](https://github.com/Stefie/polkadot-js--api-demos/archive/master.zip)

 - run `cd polkadot-js--api-demos/demo-vanilla-js` in terminal

-- run `npm install`
+- run `yarn install`

-- run `npm start`, which should open a new browser window on [http://localhost:9000](http://localhost:9000)
+- run `yarn start`, which should open a new browser window on [http://localhost:9000](http://localhost:9000)

-Now you can just start editing the [src/index.js](https://github.com/Stefie/polkadot-js--api-demos/blob/zip-for-haiwwhai/demo-vanilla-js/src/index.js).
+Now you can start editing the examples in the [./src/with-promise-api/](https://github.com/Stefie/polkadot-js--api-demos/blob/master/demo-vanilla-js/src/with-promise-api) or [./src/with-rx-api/](https://github.com/Stefie/polkadot-js--api-demos/blob/master/demo-vanilla-js/src/with-rx-api) folders.
 It has Hot Module Replacement enabled so the browser window should automatically reload when you edit and save a file.